WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 internal [browser task
 queues](https://source.chromium.org/chromium/chromium/src/+/261ad5cb51f1dbf3385af53218512796602100ed:content/browser/scheduler/browser_task_queues.h).

-1. **user-blocking**: tasks that block a user from interacting with and using the app.
-This could be (chunked) work that is directly in response to user input, or updating in-viewport UI state.
+1. **user-blocking**: tasks that are essential for user experience.
+This is the highest priority and should be reserved for tasks that should run as soon as possible, such that running them at a lower priority would degrade user experience.
+This could be (chunked) work that is directly in response to user input, or updating the in-viewport UI state, for example.

    User-blocking tasks are meant to have a higher priority in the event loop compared to other JS tasks, i.e. they are prioritized by UA schedulers.
+But while they run at a high priority, they are not guaranteed to block critical tasks like rendering and input.
+So unlike synchronous code, user-blocking tasks provide a way to break up critical work while still remaining responsive to input.

-2. **user-visible**: tasks that will be visible to the user, but either not immediately or do not block the user from interacting with the page.
+2. **user-visible**: tasks that will be visible to the user, but either not immediately or are not essential to user experience.
 These tasks are either less important or less urgent than user-blocking tasks.

    This is the default priority used for `postTask()` and the `TaskController` constructor, and it is meant to be scheduled by UAs similarly to other scheduling methods, e.g.